 Skip to contents

-Trains a supervised record linkage model using probability or density ratio estimation.
+Trains a supervised record linkage model using probability or density ratio estimation, based on Lee et al. (2022), with several extensions.

 Usage